GaurangTandon/help.codecademy.com/proposed/javascript/how-can-i-practice-javascript-outside-of-codecademy.md

     <script src = “http://ajax.googleapis.com/ajax/libs/jquery/1/jquery.min.js”></script>  <!--jQuery 1.9.1 --->
     <script src="http://ajax.googleapis.com/ajax/libs/jqueryui/1/jquery-ui.min.js"></script>  <!--jQuery UI 1.10.1-->
     ```
-6. Include a link to your new script file to the HTML file from step 4.
+6. Include a link to your new script file in the HTML file from step 4.
 Below is an example using the `"HelloWorld.js"` script:

     ```html
-    <script src=”PathToYourJSFile/HelloWolrd.js”></script>  <!-- Your HelloWorld.js -->
+    <script src=”PathToYourJSFile/HelloWorld.js”></script>  <!-- Your HelloWorld.js -->
     ```
 7. Open up a browser of your choice.
-Press `Ctrl + O` and locate your HTML file with your linked JavaScript file.
-Your `console.log` statements will appear in the browser's developers console.
-If you open your JavaScript file instead within the browser, then it will just share your source code in the browser.
+Press `Ctrl + O` and locate your HTML file (to which you linked your JavaScript file.
+Your `console.log` statements will appear in the browser's developer console.
+If you open your JavaScript file instead within the browser, then it will just show your source code in the browser.

 ### Using an online tool:
 1. If you want to just practice writing JavaScript programs, you can use [Codecademy Labs](http://labs.codecademy.com).
-2. These are some online tools:
+2. These are some online tools for manipulating both HTML and JS together:
   - [JSBin](http://www.jsbin.com)
   - [JSFiddle](http://www.jsfiddle.net)